Unlock Adventure for All: A Guide to Accessibility Tourism Standards

 • Leading the Way: Adventure tourism has a chance to set an example for other industries by embracing inclusive practices.

-• Opportunity for Growth: Shifting the mindset from obligation to opportunity can spur innovation and creativity in service offerings.
+• Opportunity for Growth: Shifting the mindset from obligation to opportunity can really spur innovation and creativity in service offerings.

 • Economic Impact: The World Health Organization estimates that 1.3 billion people worldwide live with some form of disability World Health Organization.